 - Enhance visibility and accessibility with a Lazy Susan

 Lazy Susans have transcended simply being used on the dining table when entertaining guests.
 Now, they come in all shapes, sizes and materials to help you organise your benchtops and cupboards.
 From storing condiments and spices in your pantry, to making toiletries or cleaning products easy-to-grab in your bathroom or laundry, storage turntables are quickly becoming a staple in every room of the home.
-They make items visible and accessible, so you don’t need to turn into Elastigirl to reach that jar of passata sauce at the back of the cupboard.
+They make items visible and accessible, so you don’t need to turn into Elastigirl to reach that jar of passata sauce from the back of your pantry.